Sustainable Food Systems (SFS)

 213 Food and Faith: Interfaith Intersections, Community, and Ecological Awareness.
 4

 This course will explore the interconnections between spiritual and/or value systems and the modes of agriculture we support.
 We will look at multiple perspectives of our natural environment and the ways these viewpoints affect how we treat animals, land, people, and how this affects our communities.
 This course includes discussion, independent and group reflection, experiential learning through hands-on activities, and visiting off-campus sites related to land conservation, communion, and connection.
 All students, faith-oriented or not are welcome to take part in this course.
 Our primary faith-related studies will slant toward Quakerism, but we will include multi-faith perspectives and other value-systems as well.

 Place-based, interdisciplinary look at solutions to the challenges facing food systems and regional innovations.
 Prerequisite or corequisite: SFS 120, or permission of instructor.

-The purpose of this course is to provide an introduction to the complex legal web comprising our food system and to cultivate a ?systems thinking? approach for our analysis, and, from there, to effectively apply that knowledge and analysis in food and agriculture advocacy endeavors.
+The purpose of this course is to provide an introduction to the complex legal web comprising our food system and to cultivate a system’s thinking? approach for our analysis, and, from there, to effectively apply that knowledge and analysis in food and agriculture advocacy endeavors.
 Prerequisite or corequisite: SFS 120, or permission of instructor.

-This course has been designed as a student-driven, project based capstone for Sustainable Food Systems majors, and can serve as a student’s signature work.
+This course has been designed as a student-driven, project-based capstone for Sustainable Food Systems majors, and can serve as a student’s signature work.
 ENVS students or others with a background in sustainable food may also be eligible to take the course.
 Students will decide on, research, and develop a hands-on project involving the Guilford College farm and/or other sustainable food-related issues in the greater community.
 Students will present their projects at the annual ENSS Forum, and/or at GUS.